YOGA

 What is yoga?

-The word yoga literally means union, and the purpose of yoga is to unite the body and the mind.
+The word yoga means union, and the purpose of yoga is to unite the body and the mind.
 It is an ancient Indian practice with eight components, one of which is Hatha yoga.
 There are several styles of Hatha yoga, including Iyengar (Alignment), Kundalini, Ashtanga, Vinyasa, and Anusara.
 They all involve the physical practice of poses (postures) called asanas.
-At Connect Physical Therapy we offer classes in the Alignment style.
-This style meshes with physical therapy principles, and is very safe.
+At Connect Physical Therapy, we offer classes in the Alignment style.
+This style meshes with physical therapy principles and is very safe.

 What is Alignment yoga?